- 2 years Band 6 Community Podiatrist, West Norfolk PCT

 As an MSK Specialist Podiatrist, John has gone on to work within Orthopaedic Surgery as an AfPP-Registered Orthopaedic Surgical Practitioner, in the field of lower limb surgery, specifically with regards to the foot & ankle.
 This provides him with a highly specialised understanding of the functional anatomy of the lower limb and how this relates to lower limb mechanics and pain with regards to the surgical and non-surgical treatment of the foot and ankle.

 John recently became a Fellow of the Faculty of Podiatric Medicine of the Royal College of Physicians & Surgeons of Glasgow and was awarded a Fellowship of the College of Podiatric Medicine in recognition of his extended scope of practice within the field of Orthopaedics.
 In June 2017, he completed a Post-Graduate Certificate in Non-Medical Prescribing, qualifying him as an Independent Prescriber.
+He is currently studying towards an MSc in Orthopaedic & Trauma Sciences.
 John was co-author of a case study report published in the Journal of the Royal Society of Medicine in 2017 and has lectured both at national conference level as well as within the BSc(Hons) Podiatry degree course at Northampton University with regards to injection therapy.

 Having grown up in South Africa, John is, of course, a huge fan of sport, but particularly rugby, and also participates in challenges and events involving triathlon and, especially, open water swimming.